maevadevs/Learn-SQL-Server/1-dml-dql/05-joining-tables/01-joins-overview.md

 ### Exclusive Right Join

-- We can get row only in the Right table but not in the left table by applying a `WHERE` condition with `NULL`
+- We can get rows only in the right table but not in the left table by applying a `WHERE` condition with `NULL`

 ```sql
 SELECT